jasonmauss/jasonmaussblog/pages/about.md

 I'm originally a California native, hailing from the NorCal's East Bay, specifically Antioch.
 However, destiny led me to the emerging suburbs of Northwest Phoenix, more precisely, Surprise, Arizona, back in 2006, and I've called this place home ever since.
 As for my relationship with the scorching Arizona heat, let's just say we've come to a mutual understanding over the years that neither of us will be departing the desert anytime soon.

-T﻿he home page here mentions "Code, Sports, Music, and Texas style BBQ".
+T﻿he home page banner mentions "Code, Sports, Music, and Texas style BBQ".
 Let's discuss these things, in that order.

 ## C﻿ode